michel-kraemer/actson-rs/geojson_benchmarks/README.md

 ## Running

-After downloading the test data, run the following command:

-    cargo run -r
+In order to run the benchmarks, you need `hyperfine` installed on your system.
+Download it [here](https://github.com/sharkdp/hyperfine) if you do not have it already.

+Execute the following script to run all benchmarks:

+    ./run-all.sh
-This will run all benchmarks and write the results to [`results.json`](results.json).

-Open the provided Jupyter Notebook [`results.ipynb`](results.ipynb) to visualize the results.
+The command will run for about 40-45 minutes, depending on your system.
+It will write the result to [`results.json`](results.json).
+Open the provided Jupyter Notebook [`results.ipynb`](results.ipynb) to visualize them.

-> [!NOTE]
-> To obtain reproducible results, you should clear your disk cache before running the benchmarks.
-On macOS, you can do this with the following command:
->
->     sudo purge
->
-> Other operating systems should have similar commands.